 Summer is a time to relax and enjoy.
 The sound of skylarks fills the air and the welcome breeze is pleasantly cooling.
 The chalk downland springs into life, and is full of flowers, butterflies, moths, crickets and grasshoppers, and many other insects.
 The Dyke car park and the area around the pub may be busy with kite flying and ice-cream eating, but take a wander beyond into the valley itself or down to Saddlescombe farm and peace returns.

 This area is home to an internationally rare habitat that can be home to up to forty different plant species per square metre, all taking turns to flower and seed, providing an ever changing carpet of colour and scent.
 The plants provide food, especially their flowers which provide nectar, fulling the many insects.
 We have over twenty species of butterfly on the wing here over the summer months.

 Round headed rampion

 The other name for this strange looking plant is the “pride of Sussex” as it is the much-loved county flower of Sussex.
-It is quite rare and is only found in a few places in southern England, and Devil’s Dyke is lucky to be one of them.
+It is quite rare and is only found in a few places in southern England, and this area is lucky to be one of them.
 Catch them flowering between June and August.

-This attractive plant can be found growing all summer inside the hill fort.
+This attractive plant can be found growing all summer inside the hill fort and on the flanks of Newtimber Hill.
 In the past, the dried plant were used to stuff mattresses as it is lovely and springy.
 The scent of the plants also acts as flea repellant.
 According to one medieval legend, the Virgin Mary gave birth whilst lying on a bed of lady's bedstraw and bracken.
 The bracken refused to acknowledge the baby Jesus and in doing so lost its flower.
 Lady's bedstraw, however, bloomed.
 Because it did so its flowers changed from white to gold.
 The flowers were also used to curdle milk for cheese making, and colour Double Gloucester.

 On the wing